ardeora-cmu/lab7-rest-programming/README.md

 Note that the client must generate a GET request to this new URL.
 On the server, you will want to match the path "/list/variables".

-Here is the client side execution of my solution:
+Here is the client side execution of my solution.
+Note that "Line1Line2Line3" is a list of variable names that came back from the server.

 ```
 Begin main of REST lab.